Gene Editing Debate

 How to Watch

-While tickets to this event are not open to members of the general public, live streaming of the debate will be available to Munk Donors, Supporters, and Curators.
-Non-donors can purchase a livestream pass for $25.
+On-demand streaming of this debate is available exclusively for Munk Donors, Curators, and Supporters Non-donors can purchase a livestream pass for $25.